What we do

 As an intelligence-led organisation, the NHSCFA will use information from a wide range of sources to build a better understanding of the fraud risks faced by the NHS and develop creative, innovative and proportionate solutions to tackle fraud.

-You can find more details about our approach to tackling NHS fraud and other economic crime in our 2020-2023 strategy.
+You can find more details about our approach to tackling NHS fraud and other economic crime in our Strategy 2023-2026 and Business Plan for 2023-26.

 Our services